mweel1/usa_high_level/grants/personal-profile/index.md

 If it is a reoccurring payment the amount of payments are requested and many tokens are created for each transaction.
 The reoccurring payments are stored, and transaction details can be cancelled.

-If the card is requested to be stored, a multi-use credit card key will be used.
-All stored card numbers that are issues will be stored in the personal profile with the domain for easy cancellation.
-A URL must be provided by the domain to send the cancellation to the domain.

 All payment gateways must be licensed to accept these cards when processing payments and request confirmation from the user before processing.

 The personal profile will also provide callback URLs and header keys that will allow the debit system to update, change and delete cards.